 The Council for Economic Education’s 53rd Annual Financial Literacy and Economic Education Conference is a nationwide meeting of K–12 educators, local CEE affiliates from across the country, Federal Reserve partners, and other educators in this field.

-The conference features a diverse selection of professional development workshops on economic and financial literacy including pedagogy and resources, curriculum strategy for schools/school districts, teaching strategies, assessment and research, new programs and best practices.
-We invite outstanding speakers to address current economic and financial topics to enable educators to raise the levels of economic and financial literacy among K–12 students.
+The conference features a diverse selection of professional development workshops on economic and financial literacy geared for elementary, middle and high school levels.
+Topics include pedagogy and resources, curriculum strategy for schools/school districts, teaching strategies, assessment and research, new programs and best practices.
+In addition to the workshops, outstanding speakers address current economic and financial topics to enable educators to bring these perspectives back to their classrooms.
 The conference also features special roundtable sessions led by master teachers to discuss shared issues and successes, and informal opportunities for networking.

 Our 2013 conference was a great success with over 575 educators, industry thought-leaders and partners convening to address the most important issues in financial and economic education.
 Importantly, 260 K–12 teachers from 38 states attended, many on scholarships provided by CEE.
 Thank you to the teachers, CEE affiliates, speakers, sponsors, exhibitors and all who attended the Baltimore conference.

 Feedback from participants was overwhelmingly positive.
 The following typifies the comments we received from teachers following the conference:

 See what K–12 educators say about our conference…

 “This year was my first time to attend the National Conference, and it proved to be the most beneficial professional learning experience of my teaching career.
 From the presenters to the round table discussions, I came away with a wealth of knowledge that I have already begun implementing in my classroom.
 The kids love the new lessons!”